Sec 2 Math Tuition.

 Dropped middle term in (a ± b)²

 "(a + b)² = a² + b²" (wrong); should be a² + 2ab + b².
 The dropped 2ab is Sec 2's biggest single mark-loser — and it cascades into Sec 3 quadratics, Sec 4 completing the square, and A Math binomial expansion.
-Bleeds 2-3 marks per algebra question and the damage compounds.
+Can cost 2-3 marks per algebra question and the damage compounds.
 Fix: every (a ± b)² written as (a + b)(a + b) for a full month with 2ab circled, then the shortcut introduced.
 Worked counter-examples drilled until the missing term feels obviously wrong.

 !